bac0id/Consoleform/README.md

 # Consoleform

-A simplified console version of Windows Forms(WinForms) is developed since WinForms by Microsoft doesn't support CLI.
+A simplified version of WinForm in console.

 ## Examples
 ### Login Form